- Three daily briefings — Tokyo, London, New York

 The scanner runs hourly.
 The scorer follows thirty minutes later.
 Quiet by design — most hours produce nothing.

-A daily institutional-grade screen of the hundred largest US listings, scored on four pillars — Quality, Valuation, Momentum and Growth — each computed sector-aware, peer-relative, and penalised for value traps and death spirals.
+A daily institutional-grade screen of the S&P 500 and Nasdaq 100 — several hundred US large-caps — scored on four pillars: Quality, Valuation, Momentum and Growth.
+Each pillar is computed sector-aware, peer-relative, and penalised for value traps and death spirals.
+Position sizing reconciles a fractional Kelly with an ATR-based volatility target and a regime cap; exits trail a high-water mark with cooling periods after every sell.

 An old Washington observation: when something is unfolding at the Pentagon, the pizzerias on the perimeter run hot late into the night.
 The pattern has shadowed enough historical episodes — Grenada, the Gulf, the night of September 10, 2001 — that journalists turned it into a quiet leading indicator.